ericoporto/ags-manual-wiki/Dialog.md

 Gets the currently running dialog.
 Returns `null` if no dialog is currently active.

 **NOTE:** in dialog is a specific state of the AGS Engine, it means a dialog script created in the editor is being ran.
 It's not the same as any character speaking.
-You can use `Speech.TextOverlay` to detect if any character is speaking and then check each character's Speaking property if you need to know which character is speaking.
+Use `Speech.SpeakingCharacter` to detect if any and which character is speaking.

 Example: